tacoavengers/algorithms/README.md

 print(changeAndReverse("fuNNyStuFF")
 ```

-**4. square the numbers**
+**4. Square the numbers**
 -  (**) to square numbers
-Some things to keep in mind.
+Something to keep in mind.
 These numbers are being passed as an int.
 They are not iterable.
 For this reason we change them to a string in the for loop.
 Working from the inside out,
 we assign test to an int, square the numbers, the revert back to a string so we can
 attacth them to the result.
 In the return, we send them back as ints.
 The same way they were